1-million-weed/Architectures-of-Intelligence/Assignments/Multi col add explained 23 + 12.md

   (10add1 isa add num1 ten num2 one sum eleven split yes)

-  (1add0 isa add num1 one num2 zero sum one split no)
+  (1add0 isa add num1 one num2 zero sum one split no) ; the add 0 is a mistake in implementation {which i dont feel like fixing}

+  ; this second section is to see if the code is usable for all addition {given the dm is provided}

+  (20add3 isa add num1 twenty num2 three sum twenty-three split yes)

+  (3add0 isa add num1 three num2 zero split no)

+  (3add2 isa add num1 three num2 two sum five split no)

+  (20add10 isa add num1 twenty num2 ten sum thirty split yes)

+  (10add2 isa add num1 ten num2 two sum twelve split yes)

+  (30add5 isa add num1 thirty num2 five sum thirty-five split yes)

-  (initial-goal isa goal arg1 twenty-seven arg2 sixty-four)
+  (initial-goal isa goal arg1 twenty-three arg2 twelve) ; arg1 and arg2 are the numbers to be summed, arg1 > arg2 > 10,

 )